My aim with DIY projects around the home is to look for innovative space-saving ideas and save costs on materials by recycling.

 - Wiped the whole unit over with white spirit to remove surplus sawdust.

-- Stained the unit with wood dye, and left to dry, and
+- Stained the unit with wood dye and left to dry.

-- Finally waxed and polished the unit with coloured beeswax.
+- Finally, wax and polish the unit with coloured beeswax.

 Step 10: Hang the Wall Unit in Place